apache/qpid-protonj2/protonj2-clients/README.md

-First build and install all the modules as detailed above (if running against a source checkout/release, rather than against released binaries) and then consult the README in the AMQPerative-examples module itself.
+First build and install all the modules as detailed above (if running against a source checkout/release, rather than against released binaries) and then consult the README in the protonj2-client-examples module itself.

 ## Documentation

-There is some basic documentation in the amqperative-docs module.
+There is some basic documentation in the protonj2-client-docs module.